 Power of Culture Blog

-Jesse Marsolais has spent the last six years working alongside master letterpress printer John Kristensen at Firefly Press.
+Jesse Marsolais has spent the last six years working alongside mentor letterpress printer John Kristensen at Firefly Press.
 In 2009, the two were awarded a Mass Cultural Council-funded Traditional Arts Apprenticeship to work specifically on Jesse learning to use and maintain 19th-century Linotype and Monotype typecasting machines.

-This past June, Jesse also had the rare opportunity to apprentice under master carver Nick Benson at the John Stevens Shop in Newport, Rhode Island.
-The latter apprenticeship (letter carving in stone) was supported by a Southern New England Folk and Traditional Arts Apprenticeship, a unique program administered by Lynne Williamson which funds master artists and apprentices to work together across state lines in Connecticut, Massachusetts, and Rhode Island.
+This past June, Jesse also had the rare opportunity to apprentice under mentor carver Nick Benson at the John Stevens Shop in Newport, Rhode Island.
+The latter apprenticeship (letter carving in stone) was supported by a Southern New England Folk and Traditional Arts Apprenticeship, a unique program administered by Lynne Williamson which funds mentor artists and apprentices to work together across state lines in Connecticut, Massachusetts, and Rhode Island.